abpio/abp-commercial-docs/en/ui/angular/modifying-the-menu.md

 # Modifying the Menu

-This page created top of [How to add a navigation element](https://docs.abp.io/en/abp/latest/UI/Angular/Modifying-the-Menu#how-to-add-a-navigation-element) document, check for more detail
+This page is created on top of the [How to add a navigation element](https://docs.abp.io/en/abp/latest/UI/Angular/Modifying-the-Menu#how-to-add-a-navigation-element) document, check for more detail

 ## Grouped Menu

-- This feature only applied for [LeptonX](https://docs.abp.io/en/commercial/latest/themes/lepton-x/angular) theme
+- This feature is only applied for [LeptonX](https://docs.abp.io/en/commercial/latest/themes/lepton-x/angular) theme

 ### Web